-Well, a nutritious diet will help ensure that she’s getting the right stuff at the right times.
-A nutritious diet during pregnancy has shown links to things like healthy birth weight, reduced risk of birth defects, and good fetal brain development.
+- A nutritious diet during pregnancy has shown links to things like healthy birth weight, reduced risk of birth defects, and good fetal brain development.

 I mean, we all know how dangerous it can be when you’re not getting enough folate.
 Low folate levels are a risk factor for early pregnancy loss, so good pregnancy nutrition IS something you need to take seriously.

 Another big thing is this: Baby is pretty good at getting MOST of what she needs if you’re doing an okay job.
 But she’s taking it from you.
 And she might not leave any for YOUR body.

 A balanced diet helps YOU because it decreases the risk of anemia, morning sickness, and fatigue.
 It’s going to make your whole pregnancy/delivery experience much more enjoyable – so it’s worth paying attention to.

 Being conscious of what you’re eating can also help you reduce (prevent, I WISH!) the burden of acid reflux and indigestion.